RacimoLab/it-docs/servers.md

 **Racimo group members should use the racimo cluster, not the dandy cluster.**

-The "dandy" cluster is located in the "unicph" domain and are accessed via the VPN just as for the "racimo" cluster.
+The "dandy" cluster is located in the "unicph" domain and nodes are accessed via the VPN just as for the "racimo" cluster.

 Available nodes are `dandycomp01fl` and `dandycomp02fl`.